-AlignerCo entered the scene in 2019 but counters their inexperience with incredibly affordable prices—the lowest in the industry.
+AlignerCo entered the scene in 2019 but counters their inexperience with incredibly affordable prices — the lowest in the industry.
 Most impressively, they haven’t sacrificed product quality to achieve these low prices.
 Customers flocking to AlignerCo for their cost-effectiveness are finding highly effective treatment and excellent support as well.
-It’s safe to say that this upstart has quickly become a worthy competitor for industry mainstays like Candid and SmileDirectClub.

 Saving money is great, but we’re not convinced that AlignerCo’s lower costs surpass Candid’s dedication to quality, effectiveness, and safety.
 As AlignerCo continues to grow, we’ve seen them making moves to compete in these other categories, but Candid has the edge for now.

-When we review a company like AlignerCo or Candid, we start out by digging through online user reviews to understand the common issues customers face, and how the company handles them.
-Here’s how these two services stack up.
+When we review a company like AlignerCo or Candid, we start by digging through online user reviews to understand the common issues customers face, and how the company handles them.
+Here’s how these two treatments stack up.

 Candid has numerous honest and straightforward online reviewers who don’t appear to be sponsored by the company.
-The general sentiment from these reviews is that customers feel satisfied and valued.
-Often, these customers chose Candid because they appreciated having an orthodontist’s oversight and the convenience of Candid Studio teeth scanning.
+The general sentiment from these reviews is that patients feel satisfied and valued.

-Most customers had very few issues with their clear aligners and expressed excitement about starting and continuing their treatment.
-In cases where something went wrong, Candid took care of it efficiently and inspired customer satisfaction in the outcome.
+Most patients had very few issues with their clear aligners and expressed excitement about starting and continuing their treatment.
+In cases where something went wrong, Candid took care of it efficiently and inspired satisfaction in the outcome.

-As we mentioned earlier, AlignerCo is a fairly new company.
-They don’t yet have a ton of legitimate customer reviews and testimonials, so it’s tough to develop a fully-formed view.
-But by diligently searching, we were able to find a handful of reviews that feel honest and authentic, not sponsored by the company.
+As we mentioned earlier, AlignerCo is a relatively new company.
+They don’t yet have a ton of customer reviews and testimonials, so it’s tough to develop a fully-formed view.
+But through diligent research, we were able to find a handful of reviews that feel honest and authentic, not sponsored by the company.

-Based on these reviews, AlignerCo customers generally feel positive about their experience.
+Based on these reviews, AlignerCo customers generally feel good about their experience.
 Many customers initially considered AlignerCo for the price, but ended up loving their results.
 Some reviewers reported delays in their treatment process and frustrating customer support experiences, but most of the company’s reviews are positive.